Community Climate Funding logo Community Climate Funding logo

 Description of Funding

-Available funding varies according to the number of court awards and voluntary contributions directed to the EDF.
-In its sentencing decision, the court may recommend the recipient, location and scope of a project funded by the fine.
-This information is considered in the assessment of the fine and in the development of the Fund Use Requirement.
-Details on available funds and Fund Use Requirements can be found on the available funds page.
+Available funding varies according to the number of fines and voluntary contributions directed to the EDF.
+In its sentencing decision, the court may recommend a specific recipient, location, and/or a specific project category and scope to be funded by a fine.
+This information is considered in the assessment of the fines and in the preparation of the Fund Use Requirement.
+Details on available funds and Fund Use Requirements can be found on the available funds page

 Percentage of Project Funded